qutip/qutip-tutorials/tutorials-v5/quantum-circuits/v5_paper-qip2.md

     state_trotter_circ.append(state_system)
 ```

-Again, we want to run this trotterized evolution on the suuperconducting hardware backend.
+Again, we want to run this trotterized evolution on the superconducting hardware backend.
 Be aware that, due of the increased complexity, this computation can take several minutes depending on your hardware.

 ```python
 processor = SCQubits(num_qubits=4, t1=3.0e4, t2=3.0e4)